 It’s all about enjoying life together.
-It involves playing and deep conversations, light heartedness and seriousness.
-But it also involves discipling them to know their God-given gifts, talents, and passions.
+It involves playing and deep conversations, light-heartedness, and seriousness.
+But it also involves disciplining them to know their God-given gifts, talents, and passions.
 It’s giving them the gift of filtering all of life through their faith and not just confining God to Sundays.

 I just love the picture “hanging out by the river” paints!
 This perspective challenged and encouraged me.
 I hope you are challenged and encouraged too!
 If you haven’t already, leave your email address below, and let’s hang out by the river together! 🙂